koskath/arete2/course_content/SC/md_files/Lecture12/lecture_12_slide_57_tnemeganam.md

-# tnemeganaM

-niahC
-ylppuS
-labolG–
-MCSG–
-lkcorP
-retnüG
-DB Schenker transforms standard transportation units into CPS and delivers new types of customer services - Examples for CPS in the real world
+# DB Schenker transforms standard transportation
+units into CPS and delivers new types of customer services - Examples for CPS in the real world
  Embedded microelectronics for returnable